-The 2018 Unsung Hero Awards: the night explained21st February 2018
+The 2018 Unsung Hero Awards: The Night Explained21st February 2018

-In terms of NHS trust engagement and participation throughout the UK, this has been our most responsive year to date.
+In terms of NHS Trust engagement and participation throughout the UK, this has been our most responsive year to date…

-- Barclays Bank, sponsor of the Apprentice of the Year Award
+- Barclays Bank: Sponsor of the Apprentice of the Year Award

-- Fortrus, sponsor of the Admin & Clerical Category
+- Fortrus: Sponsor of the Admin & Clerical Category

-- VANAD Enovation, Promotional Materials Sponsor
+- Enovation: Sponsor of Promotional Materials

-- The Principal, Drinks Reception Sponsor
+- The Principal: Drinks Reception Sponsor

 Our headline sponsors max20 Project Solutions had the following to say about why they sponsored the Unsung Hero Awards 2018:

-‘‘max20 Project Solutions is proud to be the Headline Partner for this year’s event and we recognise all the amazing things done by so many “unsung heroes” working hard behind the scenes.”
+‘‘max20 Project Solutions is proud to be the Headline Partner for this year’s event and we recognise all the amazing things done by so many ‘unsung heroes’ working hard behind the scenes.”

 VANAD also had the following to say: ‘‘We are very proud to be offered the opportunity to support the 2018 awards ceremony, which is promising to be a fantastic celebration and opportunity to thank everyone who make a difference day in day out across the NHS.’’

-The Unsung Hero Awards exists as a sign of gratitude for the dedication of non-medical staff to the founding principles of the NHS: to provide universal, equitable, comprehensive, high-quality healthcare that is free at point of use.
-However, more than ideals, the many individuals who have been put forward for an award every year have been recognised for their hard work, talent, determination and willingness to go above and beyond.
+The Unsung Hero Awards exists as a sign of gratitude for the dedication of Non-Medical staff to the founding principles of the NHS: to provide universal, equitable, comprehensive, high-quality healthcare that is free at point of use.
+However, more than ideals, the many individuals who have been put forward for an award have been recognised for their hard work, talent, determination and willingness to go above and beyond.

-Written by Laura Tomlinson, Relationship Manager at the Unsung Hero Awards
+By Laura Tomlinson, Relationship Manager, Unsung Hero Awards